-Our accountants dole out plenty of advice on leasing to clients.
+Our accountants have faced a plethora of lease questions in their time.
 Is leasing a good deal?
 How should you record the cost of a lease?
 Do leased items become assets?
 All valid questions, the answers to which depend on what kind of lease you are taking out.

-A lease is basically a way to get use of an asset without buying it in full.
-Seems simple enough, but salesmen often aren’t the most trustworthy bunch and it isn’t always clear exactly what kind of lease you are entering into when you sign on the dotted line.
+A lease is basically a way to use an asset without buying it in full.
+Seems simple enough, but it isn’t always clear exactly what kind of lease you’re entering into when you sign on the dotted line.

-There are two kinds of lease you will probably run into in the course of running your business; an operating lease, and a financial lease.
+There are two kinds of leases you’ll probably run into in the course of running your business: an operating lease, and a finance lease.

 You should think of an operating lease like a rental.
-If you are purchasing, say, a new photocopier, you may opt for an operating lease.
-This means that the company offering the photocopier still owns the machine, and is usually in charge of maintenance, and replacing it wholesale once it has reached the end of its useful life.
+If you’re looking for a new photocopier, you may opt for an operating lease.
+This means that the company offering the photocopier still owns it, is usually in charge of maintaining it, and replacing it once it has reached the end of its useful life.

-In the case of an Operating Lease, your company is not taking on any assets, and so can apportion the entire cost as a business expense for as long as the lease lasts.
+In the case of an operating lease, your company does not own the asset and is not taking on any risk or reward of ownership.
+The cost of renting the asset is a business expense for as long as the lease lasts.

 Let’s take the example of a new van for your company.
-With a Financial Lease the van would become a company asset just as if you had bought it outright.
-Your company can then claim Capital Allowance on the van of 20%, but can only claim the interest from the Lease as an expense.
+With a finance lease, the van would become a company asset just as if you had bought it outright.
+Your company can then claim capital allowance on the van at 20%, and claims only the interest paid on the lease as a business expense.

-In accounting terms a financial lease is quite similar to taking out a loan, except instead of getting a chunk of cash you are getting a company asset instead.
+In accounting terms, a finance lease is quite similar to taking out a loan, except instead of getting a chunk of cash you are getting a company asset instead.

-When entering into a lease, it’s important to find out what kind of lease you are signing up for.
+When entering into a lease, it’s important to find out what kind of lease you’re signing up for.
 It will usually be obvious, but there is some middle ground where both types of lease can be used.
-Laptops, for example, can be purchased from big suppliers on either an operating or financial lease.
+Laptops, for example, can be purchased from suppliers on either an operating or finance lease.